google/rekall/docs/Manual/Plugins/Windows/SymLinkScan.md

 ---
+abstract: 'Scan for symbolic link objects '
+args: {scan_in_kernel: 'Scan in the kernel address space (type: Boolean)

+    * Default: False'}
+class_name: SymLinkScan
+epydoc: rekall.plugins.windows.filescan.SymLinkScan-class.html
 layout: plugin
+module: rekall.plugins.windows.filescan
 title: symlinkscan
-abstract: |
-  Scan for symbolic link objects

-epydoc: rekall.plugins.windows.filescan.SymLinkScan-class.html
-args:
-  address_space: ''
-  scan_in_kernel: 'Scan in the kernel address space'

 ---

 A symbolic link is a kernel object which maps a device from one name in the